 Cooking Healthy Quinoa Germ

 Quinoa?
-What's all the fuss?
+What's All the Fuss About?

 Here is the scoop on Quinoa!
 It is pronounced "keen-wah" and is considered to be "the mother grain" as it contains more protein than any other grain in the world.
 Wow!
 Now that's saying a mouth full!
 Quinoa is as important to South American cuisine as potatoes are to those of us in North America.
 It is mild, earthy, nutty and goes well with so many ingredients it would be near impossible to list them all.
 Use it instead of rice as a side, or add it to meat and vegetables to create tasty main courses.
 As we learn about this mighty grain—which is actually more akin to spinach—you will discover three easy and quick to make recipes!
 Quinoa is so versatile it is even wonderful as a yummy and healthy breakfast!
 It's time to learn why this grain of all grains, also makes some very tasty meals!